perfsonar/docs/install_options.rst

     * Scripts used to apply system-wide default tuning and security settings

     This bundle is for those that wish to install the full suite of tools included on the perfSONAR Toolkit ISO but on an existing Linux system.
 #. **perfsonar-centralmanagement:** The perfsonar-centralmanagement bundle is independent from the bundles above and installs tools needed to centrally manage a large number of hosts and display their results.
-This includes the esmond measurement archive, tools for building meshes, and dashboard software for displaying results (maddash).
+This includes the esmond measurement archive, tools for publishing task templates, and dashboard software for displaying results (MaDDash).

 .. image:: images/install_options-bundle_tree.png